thekalinga/books-raw/repo/prison-conditions-in-India-hrw-report/book.md

-prisoners, when they are first produced before the Judicial Magistrates and thereafter from time to time for the purpose of remand, as to how they had received injuries in the eyes.…
+prisoners, when they are first produced before the Judicial Magistrates and thereafter from time to time for the purpose of remand, as to how they had received injuries in the eyes. …
 [T]he forwarding report sent by the Police
 Officer in Charge stated that the accused had sustained injuries and yet the Judicial